jacsjazz/Cinema-Roulette/README.md

 The application uses a Node and Express backend and utilizes both GET and POST routes for retrieving and adding new data

-The application uses RMDB Movies API to refrence selections by user
+The application uses TMDB Movies API to refrence selections by user

 When you look at the application's folder structure, Then you will see it follows the MVC(Model-View-Controller)paradigm